-When determining whether to exclude a company, the Investment Manager excludes issuers with annual revenues from palm oil (more than 20%), factory farming (more than 20%), adult entertainment (more than 10%), alcohol (more than 10%), gambling (more than 10%), tobacco (more than 10%), and civilian firearms (more than 15%).
+When determining whether to exclude a company, the Investment Manager considers environmental and social characteristics that the Investment Manager believes may be important to investors and aims to exclude companies based on certain criteria (the "ESG Screens").
+In particular, the Investment Manager applies the ESG Screens to exclude issuers with annual revenues from palm oil (10% or more), factory farming (10% or more), adult entertainment (10% or more), alcohol (10% or more), gambling (10% or more), tobacco (10% or more), oil fuels (10% or more), gaseous fuels (50% or more), or electricity generation with a greenhouse gas intensity of more than 100 g CO2e/kWh (50% or more).

-Any involvement with coal (ownership of coal reserves or any revenue from mining and sale to external parties), with private prisons or immigration detention facilities (ownership or any revenue from operation) as well as any involvement with the manufacture of controversial or nuclear weapons or their key components will also lead to exclusion.
+Additionally, any involvement with hard coal or lignite (ownership of coal reserves or any revenue from mining and sale to external parties), with tobacco cultivation or production in particular, with civilian firearms (any revenue from production), with private prisons or immigration detention facilities (ownership or any revenue from operation), or involvement with the manufacture of controversial or nuclear weapons or their key components will also lead to exclusion.
 Controversial weapons include cluster munitions, anti-personnel mines, chemical and biological weapons, and depleted uranium ammunition and armour.

-Additionally, the Fund excludes issuers where the Investment Manager considers there to be material involvement in severe controversies related to child labour, and underweights or excludes issuers where the Investment Manager considers there to be material involvement in controversies related to land use and biodiversity, toxic spills and releases, operational waste, and water management.
-The materiality of involvement in a controversy is generally assessed by looking at whether an issuer's conduct, products, or operations have directly contributed to the controversy or have indirectly facilitated the controversy through the actions of affiliates or members of their supply chain.
+Additionally, the Fund excludes companies identified as operating in a manner inconsistent with responsible business conduct standards, such as those defined by the UN Global Compact Principles and the OECD Guidelines for Multinational Enterprises, because of material involvement in severe controversies related to the environment (e.g. land use and biodiversity, toxic spills and releases, operational waste, or water management), society (e.g. child labour or human rights) or corporate governance (e.g. corruption or fraud).
+The materiality of involvement in a controversy is generally assessed by looking at whether a company's conduct, products, or operations have directly contributed to the controversy or have indirectly facilitated the controversy through the actions of affiliates or members of their supply chain.
 Such assessments typically look at a company's policies and processes, history of incidents, involvement in related legal cases, and criticisms by NGOs among other factors.